slowy07/luna/CONTRIBUTING.md

 note: make sure the message included in the commit message are summarized, like so

 - ❌ feat: test_x.py
-- ✅ feat: added a unittest for alorithm x
+- ✅ feat: added a unittest for algorithm x

 click here for more information regarding this
 - [EN](https://www.conventionalcommits.org/en/v1.0.0/)